How much is car insurance for 65-year-old drivers?

 Average car insurance for 65-year-olds by state

-For female 65-year-old drivers Maine is the cheapest state at an average rate of $1,095 annually.
-Louisiana is the most expensive for females at $2,710 a year.
+• Maine offers the cheapest rates at an average of $1,095 a year.

-Check out the table below to see average car insurance rates for 65-year-olds in your state.
+Take a look at the table below to see the average car insurance rates for 65-year-olds in your state.

 StateAverage annual male premiumAverage annual female premium